jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The judges convicted Charles anyway.
 He was sentenced to death by removing the head from the body.
 The convicted king was astounded.
 His next chance to speak would be at his own chopping block.

 ![New Tool Creation](/img\diagrams\techvolution-whitehall-charles.jpg)
 _This is Whitehall.
 A palace built by Henry VIII.
-Charles waited here for his death and was executed on a scaffold outside this room.
-On the ceiling is a painting commissioned by his father which shows Charles' dad being taken to heaven by angels.
+Charles waited here for his death; was executed on a scaffold outside this room.
+On the ceiling is a painting commissioned by his father which shows James I being taken to heaven by angels.
 Charles was raised his entire life to be a divine king.
 Could you see outside the divine rights of nobles if you were him?_

 ## Charles Speaks